What Is Address Resolution Protocol? A Beginner’s Guide to ARP

 Ignas Anfalovas

 There are different types of Address Resolution Protocol.
-This article defines them, explains why ARP is important and how it works, as well as unravels ARP spoofing.
+This article defines them, explains why ARP is important and how it works, and unravels ARP security threats.

 The Address Resolution Protocol (ARP) is a communication protocol that maps the Internet Protocol (IP) address to the Media Access Control (MAC) address.
 This protocol facilitates the communication of the devices connected to the network.